 - American University scholarship or graduate merit award letter

-The total amount international students will need to demonstrate on their financial documents for Academic Year 2009-2010 is $49,949.
-This amount is projected based on current economic conditions and includes estimated costs for room and board, books, health insurance, transportation, and mandatory fees.
+Example case: The Costs Guide for International Students indicates that the total amount international students needed to demonstrate on their financial documents for Academic Year 2021-2022 was $67,232.
+The total amount each year is projected based on current economic conditions and includes estimated costs for room and board, books, health insurance, transportation, and mandatory fees.
 An increase of 5-7% for each succeeding academic year should be anticipated.

-If you have further questions about required financial documents or obtaining immigration documents, please visit the Office of Campus Life's International Student and Scholar Services page.
+If you have further questions about required financial documents or obtaining immigration documents, please visit the Division of Student Affairs' International Student and Scholar Services page.